mfyke/scrapePractice/README.md

 ## Application Function

 This app uses cheerio to scrape news articles from Google Tech news.
 It then gives you the ability to save these articles for later.
+The application used Handlebars to handle the templating for the application views.